mcinglis/c-style/readme.md

 #define sum( n, xs ) sum( n, ( int * ) xs )
 ```

-Only provide `const` qualifiers for pointees in function prototypes - `const` for other arguments is just an implementation detail.
+Only provide `const` qualifiers for pointees in function prototypes - `const` for the argument names themselves is just an implementation detail.

 ``` c
 // Unnecessary